Textualize/textual/docs/guide/styles.md

 ### Alpha

-Textual (and computers in general) represents color internally as a tuple of three values for the red, green, and blue components, which when combined create all of the 16.7 million colors a typical computer screen can display.
+Textual (and computers in general) represents color internally as a tuple of three values for the red, green, and blue components.

-Textual support a common fourth value called *alpha* which is how transparent a color is.
-If you set this value on a background color Textual will blend the background color with the background underneath it.
-If you set alpha on the text, then it will blend the text with its background.
+Textual support a common fourth value called *alpha* which can makes a color translucent.
+If you set alpha on a background color, Textual will blend the background with the color beneath it.
+If you set alpha on the text color, then Textual will blend the text with the background color.

 There are a few ways you can set alpha on a color in Textual.

-- You can set the alpha value of a color by adding a fourth pair (or digit) to a hex color.
-The extra digits set an opacity of 0 for completely transparent to 255 (completely opaque).
-Any values between 0 and 255 will be translucent.
+- You can set the alpha value of a color by adding a fourth digit or pair of digits to a hex color.
+The extra digits form an alpha component which ranges from 0 for completely transparent to 255 (completely opaque).
+Any value between 0 and 255 will be translucent.
 For example `"#9932CC7f"` is a dark orchid which is roughly 50% translucent.
-- You can set alpha with the `rgba` format, which is identical to `rgb` with the additional of a fourth value that should be between 0 and 1, where 0 is invisible and 1 is opaque.
+- You can also set alpha with the `rgba` format, which is identical to `rgb` with the additional of a fourth value that should be between 0 and 1, where 0 is invisible and 1 is opaque.
 For example `"rgba(192,78,96,0.5)"`.
 - You can add the `a` parameter on a [Color][textual.color.Color] object.
 For example `Color(192, 78, 96, a=0.5)` creates a translucent dark orchid.

 The following examples shows what happens when you set alpha on background colors: